jgerman/advent_of_code_2023/README.md

 There's probably way more elegant ways to do this but I always default ot loop/recur because it's easy for me to think through.

+## Day 5

+Part 1 was easy, I was tired of parsing and the input was easy to convert to EDN by hand so I did.

+Part 2 is going to require a more efficient aproach than just brute forcing it (though I tried to see how it would go).
+I'll have to come back to it.
+Not enough time on a weekday to really think through the part 2 of a lot of problems usually that doesn't really become an issue until further in.

+TODO parse into EDN appropriately
+TODO part 2